rileywheadon/ffa-docs/docs/uncertainty-quantification.md

 4. Generate confidence intervals using the mean and variance of the bootstrapped quantiles.

 **Warning**: The parametric bootstrap is known to give unreasonably wide confidence intervals for small datasets.
-If the FFA framework detects a confidence interval that is 5+ times wider than the return levels themselves, it will return an error and recommend RFPL uncertainty quantification.
+If the FFA framework detects a confidence interval that is 5+ times wider than the return levels themselves, it will return an error and recommend RFPL uncertainty quantification[^1].

 ## Regula-Falsi Profile Likelihood (RFPL)